kamsahn/full-stack-project-api/README.md

 ## Overview

 A web app that allows users to create their own recipes.
 They can be stored, edited and removed at the users' request.
 Authentication is required to use the app.
-Recipes will not be available to view on the heroku page because the get recipes link it tied with the current user's information.
-Other resources are meant to be shared between users in order to reduce the number of duplicated resources.
-E.g. there should only be one flour resource for many recipes.

 ## Technologies Used

 HTML5, CSS, JavaScript, Bootstrap, SASS, Handlebars, jQuery, Ruby on Rails, SQL, git

-## Unsolved Problems

-Currently, the app database is underutilized.
-There is a many-to-many relationship between recipes and ingredients, but the app currently treats them as one-to-many.
-Upon future iterations, there will be reworking to allow the backend to search if an ingredient already exists before creating a new instance of the same ingredient name.

-Upon future iterations, the app will support social interaction and let users share recipes with friends other the app.

 ## Development Process